wojwozniak/advent_of_code_2022/README.md

 # Advent Of Code 2022
 2022 is the first year I participated in Advent of Code!
-I will try to finish tasks with different languages
+I'm using it as an opportunity to remind myself a bit of C++

 ## List of tasks
-Day 1: #1 and #2 solved with C++
+Day 1: #1 and #2 solved
+Day: #1 and #2 solved
-Day 2 and up: Work in progress...
+Day 3 and up: Work in progress...